 2.1 Sheep Mammary Epithelial Cells Isolation and Culture

 All experimental procedures of this study were performed at Cell culture lab, Division of LPM, F.V.SC&A.H, SKUAST-Jammu, India.
-The sheep mammary epithelial cells were isolated and cultured by the method of Ahn et al., 1995 with slight modifications.
+The sheep mammary epithelial cells were isolated and cultured by the method of Ahn et al. (1995) with slight modifications.
 Mammary gland of sheep was obtained from local slaughter house of Jammu municipality.
-After washing with water the mammary gland, was transported to laboratory under sterile conditions in Hank’s Balanced Salt Solution (HBSS) having antibiotics (penicillin and streptomycin).
-Whole mammary gland was rinsed with Phosphate buffer saline (PBS) containing penicillin and streptomycin and then small tissue pieces were taken for mincing.
+After the mammary gland washed with water, it was transported to laboratory under sterile conditions in Hank’s Balanced Salt Solution (HBSS) with antibiotics (penicillin and streptomycin).
+Whole mammary gland was rinsed with phosphate buffer saline (PBS) containing penicillin and streptomycin and then small tissue pieces were taken for mincing.
 Minced tissue with sterile surgical blade were then subjected to dissociation with 0.05% collagenase (Sigma, USA) and hyaluronidase (Sigma, USA) for 2 hours at 37˚C. The minced tissues were further dissociated with trypsin- EDTA (0.25%) for 30 minutes at 37˚C and then filtered through a cell strainer (40µ).
 The cells were collected by centrifugation at 1200 rpm for 5 minutes.

-To establish primary culture of mammary epithelial cell by explant method the procedure described by Jernej et al (2018) was followed.
+To establish primary culture of mammary epithelial cell by explant method the procedure described by Jernej et al. (2018) was followed.
 The fine mechanical minced tissues were cut into small pieces and fixed in 12 well culture plates.
 Growth medium containing (DMEM with 10% FBS) was added in the plate and plates were incubated for seven days at 37°C and 5% CO₂.
 Fresh medium was added after two days discarding the old one.

-The ovine mammary epithelial cell preparation was suspended in growth medium containing Dulbecco’s Modified Eagle Medium (DMEM F-12) with foetal bovine serum (FBS; 10%), ITS liquid media supplement (10µg/ml) (containing 1mg/ ml insulin, 0.55mg/ ml transferrin and 0.5 µg/ ml sodium selenite) pencillin (100 U/ml), streptomycin (5µg/ml) and amphotericin (50 ng/ml).
+The ovine mammary epithelial cell preparation was suspended in growth medium containing Dulbecco’s Modified Eagle Medium (DMEM F-12) with fetal bovine serum (FBS; 10%), ITS liquid media supplement (10µg/ml) (containing 1mg/ ml insulin, 0.55mg/ ml transferrin and 0.5 µg/ ml sodium selenite) pencillin (100 U/ml), streptomycin (5µg/ml) and amphotericin (50 ng/ml).
 The cells were seeded and cultured in T-25 (Nunc) culture dishes and for explant method 12 well culture plate used, then incubated at 37˚C under 5% CO₂.
 The mixed population of cells were subjected to selective trypsinization to remove the fibroblast cells from the primary culture of mammary epithelial cells.
 Trypsin–EDTA (0.25%; Sigma, USA) for three minutes at 37˚C was used for heterogeneous population of cells.
 The trypsinization process was stopped by adding fresh media to remove fibroblast cells.
 Mammary epithelial cells were subjected to five continuous passages for obtaining homogenous layer of cells.
 For cryopreservation of cells (106 cells/ml) DMEM F-12 (70%), FBS (20%) and DMSO (1%) freezing medium used.

 2.2 Characterization of Sheep Mammary epithelial cells